 Looker makes a great effort to effectively test before releasing, but it is possible that a new feature can have unforeseen impacts on a specific setup and use of Looker.
 Both Looker-hosted and customer-hosted instances can utilize a staging environment to test LookML and interfaces with third parties before pushing the new release to your main production instance.
 In addition, if your instance is customer-hosted, you can test your technical setup as well.

-If you're interested in using a staging environment, contact Looker Support via the Looker Help Center or your dedicated Looker account team for more information.
+If you're interested in using a staging environment, contact Looker Support or your dedicated Looker account team for more information.

 Ownership of the update deployment process varies according to how you host your Looker instance.
 Full details are below, but in summary, if an instance is Looker-hosted, Looker will manage the update process.
 If the instance is customer-hosted, we will provide instructions on how to perform the update.

 As mentioned above, if the instance is Looker-hosted — meaning that the infrastructure for the instance is managed by Looker — our Release and Ops teams will apply updates during designated maintenance windows.
 For users who have opted in to receive emails from Looker, we announce each new release in an email that includes the date and timing of the maintenance window.
 Updates generally take up to 10 minutes within the maintenance window to minimize interruption.